-10. Deferred revenue
+13. Deferred revenue

-Deferred revenues grew by P1,147.39 million arising from tuition fees collected and charged/billed which were not yet earned for the first semester/trimester of the current AY.
-As of report date, only a portion of the total tuition fees collected and charged were recognized as income as FEU Manila (FEU) and FEU Tech (East Asia Computer Center, Inc. or EACCI) only started the first semester/term in August 2017.
-Moreover, FECSI has no unearned tuition revenues as of May 31, 2017, as it was already recognized in income in the previous fiscal year.
+Deferred revenues grew by P490.03 million arising from tuition fees collected and charged/billed which were not yet earned as or the report date.
+As of the end of the nine-month period, only a portion of the total tuition fees collected and charged for the second semester/trimester was recognized as income by FEU-Manila (the University), FEU Tech, FEU-Cavite (Far Eastern College - Silang, Inc. of FECSI) and FEU Senior High School.
+Moreover, FEU Tech has certain advance tuition collections which are applicable for the coming school year; also, FECSI has no unearned tuition revenues as of May 31, 2017, as it was already recognized in income in the previous fiscal year.